 The Best Touchscreen Chromebooks [July 2020]

 If you have a tax refund burning a hole in your pocket, it’s the perfect time to get yourself a brand new laptop that will make browsing the web a whole lot more enjoyable.
-Whether you’re shopping for a student, a parent, or anyone else, Google’s lineup of affordable devices can often be just enough functionality to be perfect devices.
+Whether you’re shopping for yourself, a student, a parent, or anyone else, Google’s lineup of affordable devices can often be just enough functionality to be perfect devices.
 Touchscreen-equipped Chromebooks mean videos, note-taking, and even light gaming are all a cinch on the device, without having to pay for high-priced premium Windows ultrabooks that are mostly used for similar ideas.
 And hey, if you’re looking for a premium Chromebook device, we even have some options for you there.

-There are so many different models to choose from that picking up a Chromebook today can be a daunting task, especially if you’re going to buy it as a gift for someone else.
+There are so many different models to choose from that picking up a Chromebook today can be a daunting task.
 Which models should you pick up, and which should you avoid?
 Sit back and relax, because we have you covered.
 This is our guide to the best touchscreen Chromebooks on the market today.